TACTE33/TITAN-OS-Genesis/README.md

 | **Button C** | Execute / Unlock HexScanner Write Mode |
 | **START** | Exit Active Module / Return to Terminal |

-SEGA PowerShell for the Sega Mega Drive
+SEGA PowerShell for the Sega Mega Drive.
+(SGDk 2.11 is needed to use the files.
+NOT needed for the release file.)